 4 – Guard your heart – Are you a gentle restorer of others?
 Are you tempted to sin when you think about how they are “caught” in something?
 How do you need to change?
 Why do you need to change?

-5 – You cannot change anyone – Will you accept God’s timing on changing your situation?
-Will you accept the possibility that He may never change your situation?
-How did you answer these two questions and why did you answer them the way you did?
+5 – You cannot change anyone – Will you accept God’s timing on improving your situation?
+Will you receive the possibility that He may never change your issue?
+How did you answer these two questions, and why did you respond the way you did?

 6 – Expect to be surprised – The death of Christ was hard news for the disciples to receive.
-In fact, they left Him; they denied knowing Him.
+They left Him; they denied knowing Him.
 What if the Lord allows something to happen that does not make sense to you?
-What if His ways were radically different from your ways?
+What if His ways were radically different from yours?
 Are you ready?